SmolakK/HuMobi/README.md

 df.to_csr(dest_crs = 3857, cur_crs = 4326)
 ```
 This will reproject TrajectoriesFrame from `EPSG:4326` to `EPSG:3857`.
 If `cur_crs` is not given, TrajectoriesFrame will used `crs` metadata.

+> **_NOTE:_**  `TrajectoriesFrame` is based on pandas DataFrame, hence it is possible to apply any pandas function - such as filtering and data selecting - on it.

 ## Data preprocessing